GhanshamSoomarani/password_strengtho_meter.github.io/README.md

 ## 🛠️ Features

-- Real-time password strength feedback
+- ✅ Real-time password strength feedback

-- Customizable strength logic
+- ✅ Five levels of strength analysis
-- Review about your password
-- Do not save your data

-## 📂 Project Structure
+- ✅ Color-coded visual indicators (🔴 🟠 🟡 🟢)

+- ✅ Lightweight and fast — no backend required

+- ✅ Privacy-focused — no password data is saved

+- ✅ Detects dictionary words and names